 - Energy Private Developers (Rwanda)

-The programme supports the development of markets for renewable energy in Africa.
-This is delivered through four action areas of Policy Advisory, Private Sector Cooperation, Access to Finance, and Innovation and Skills Development.
+The programme supports to develop markets for renewable energy in Africa.
+It delivers this through four action areas of Policy Advisory, Private Sector Cooperation, Access to Finance, and Innovation and Skills Development.

 In Uganda, Africa-EU RECP is offering support in institutional capacity building for the UNREEEA and its members associations as a way of strengthening the renewable energy sector.